 Learn How To Jump High Like These 5 "Vert Freaks"

 In this post you will see 5 sub 6 ft tall baller's that defy gravity.

 I will also share some simple tips along the way that will teach you how to jump higher than you ever thought possible.

 If you are “vertically challenged” and want to learn how to dunk then hopefully this post will inspire you enough to keep your dream of dunking alive.

 There are many short people out there who have achieved the elusive slam dunk (check out these inspirational stories of people who taught themselves to dunk).

 There is no reason why you can’t be next.

 A higher vertical leap is very achievable.

-With a little hard work you too can rise up like the following 5 NBA “vert freaks”.
+With a little hard work you too can increase your vertical jump height and rise up like the following 5 NBA “vert freaks”.

 The 5 Shortest NBA Dunkers List